bgdnvk/clanker/README.md

 `clanker ask --agent-trace --profile tekbog --openai-key "$OPENAI_API_KEY" "how can i create an additional lambda and link it to dev?"`

+`clanker ask --ai-profile gemini-api --gemini-model gemini-3-pro-preview --gemini-key your-gemini-key "How can we add another AWS Lambda function to our dev environment using best practices?"`

 ## WHAT YOU NEED

 Go, **AWS CLI v2** (v1 will give "Unknown options: --no-cli-pager" errors), OpenAI key or Claude on Bedrock (Anthropic and Gemini coming soon)